-PERS services are limited to recipients who live alone, or are alone for significant parts of the day, and have no regular caregiver for extended periods of time, and who would otherwise require extensive, routine supervision.
-It is only appropriate for recipients who are cognitively and/or physically able to operate the system.
+PERS services are appropriate for recipients who are cognitively and/or physically able to operate the system.
 PERS is a measure to promote the health and welfare of the recipient.

 The PERS unit shall be rented from the PERS provider.
 Billing for this service involves an installation fee and a monthly maintenance fee which includes the cost of maintenance and training the recipient how to use the equipment.
 The PERS unit must be installed in the recipient's residence.
 Reimbursement of these services requires PA.